JoeyDiamond115/AdventureGameDescription/README.md

 The player is tasked with making branching decisions that changes thier sequence of events.
 Their progress is tracked with every screen change.
 A list of items will appear at the end of the game to show them what they have found along the way.

 ### Important Features
-There is in-game currency that the player to keep track of, as this can change what scenes take place for them.
+There's an in-game currency that the player to keep track of, as this can change what scenes take place for them.